For details of how we process sensitive personal data, please see our

 The seven golden rules to sharing information

-- Remember that the Data Protection Act 1998 and human rights law are not barriers to justified information sharing, but provide a framework to ensure that personal information about living individuals is shared appropriately.
+- Remember that the General Data Protection Regulation (GDPR), Data Protection Act 2018 and human rights law are not barriers to justified information sharing, but provide a framework to ensure that personal information about living individuals is shared appropriately.

 - Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so.

-- Share with informed consent where appropriate and, where possible, respect the wishes of those who do not consent to share confidential information.
-You may still share information without consent if, in your judgement, there is good reason to do so, such as where safety may be at risk.
+- Where possible, share information with consent, and where possible, respect the wishes of those who do not consent to having their information shared.
+Under the GDPR and Data Protection Act 2018 you may share information without consent if, in your judgement, there is a lawful basis to do so, such as where safety may be at risk.
 You will need to base your judgement on the facts of the case.
-When you are sharing or requesting personal information from someone, be certain of the basis upon which you are doing so.
-Where you have consent, be mindful that an individual might not expect information to be shared.
+When you are sharing or requesting personal information from someone, be clear of the basis upon which you are doing so.
+Where you do not have consent, be mindful that an individual might not expect information to be shared.

 - Keep a record of your decision and the reasons for it – whether it is to share information or not.
 If you decide to share, then record what you have shared, with whom and for what purpose.